rpherrera/docker-tftpd/README.md

 cp /vagrant/firmwares/wdr3600v1_tp_recovery.bin /vagrant/tftpboot
 ```

 Pay attention to `/vagrant/firmwares` directory: here we assume you have downloaded your firmware and already put the `.bin` file there (which in our example is `wr841nv10_tp_recovery.bin`).
 So this step is up to you and you should find any firmware you like.
-After some trials and errors, we just found that the unbrick process always worked when used [this dd-wrt image: `factory-to-ddwrt.bin`](https://www.dd-wrt.com/routerdb/de/download/TP-Link/TL-WDR3600/v1.x/factory-to-ddwrt.bin/4129) as firmware image (MD5: `7ae4f25869bd85bc6f12921aa508e143`).
+After some trials and errors, we just found that the unbrick process always worked on `TL-WDR3600` when used [this dd-wrt image: `factory-to-ddwrt.bin`](https://www.dd-wrt.com/routerdb/de/download/TP-Link/TL-WDR3600/v1.x/factory-to-ddwrt.bin/4129) as firmware image (MD5: `7ae4f25869bd85bc6f12921aa508e143`).

 6. Inspect traffic through `tcpdump`: